Moodle 2 Frequently Asked Questions (FAQ)

 Option 1 - *Preferred* Load content into one section and link enrollments for the other(s).

 Note: The advantage of this method is enrollment will be automatic through Arches.

 - Hide the 2nd, 3rd, etc. sections by going to those sections and choosing Course Administration > Edit Settings and choosing "Hide" under General > Visible, which is in the top section of the settings.

 - Back in your main section with the content, modify the course full name slightly to remove the course section number from the full name under Course Administration > Edit Settings.
 Leave the short name as-is, as it is used for Arches enrollment.

 - Go to Course Administration > Users > Enrollment Methods

 - Under Add Method choose Course Meta Link as a method.
 Course Meta link allows you to import the enrollments from other course sections.

 - Choose the course sections you have hidden.
 This links your hidden section's enrollments into your main section so that all students will be able to see the same content.

 - Repeat steps 4 and 5 for any additional sections of the course that you wish to link.

 Option 2 Load content into one section, and then use the restore function to copy it into the other(s).

-Note: the disadvantage of this method is that while courses will start out the same, and sections will be separate, any changes or updates will need be made in all sections.
+Note: the disadvantage of this method is that each course will start out the same, but any changes or updates will need be made in all sections.

 (see above - "How do I copy or restore a course?")